Jamesits/nginx-config-boilerplate/README.md

 If you already have production sites running on Nginx, don't do anything stupid.
 You should only take essential pieces from here and evaluate your own config on staging environment.

-If you are starting with a clean Nginx installation with any custom config, you can directly replace your nginx config sketelon with this one:
+If you are starting with a clean Nginx installation without any custom config, you can directly replace your nginx config sketelon with this one:

 ```shell
 # run as root